How Knowing What Causes Divorce Will Save Your Relationship

 Lack of communication or lack of effective communication is a good way to make sure your relationship ends.

 Recognizing and solving communication issues is a great way to safeguard your relationship from divorce.
 This will enable you to talk freely to your partner at any time you are having an issue.
 This way, you can talk it through and solve your problems instead of letting them ruin your marriage.
-This will cause less stress and strife in your relationship as well, which will greatly improve your quality of life and level of happiness overall.
+This will cause less stress and strife in your relationship, greatly improving your quality of life and happiness level overall.

 Many couples feel like they can hardly get through a day without arguing.
-Even when there are only small things that make a person angry, it can turn into a huge argument.
+Even when only small things make a person angry, it can turn into a huge argument.

 We all go through rough patches in our relationships.
 There will never be a relationship that goes off without a hitch at one time or another.
 The key thing to look out for here is repetition.
 It is normal for couples to argue.
 It is not normal to argue over small things every single day.
 When you notice this is going on, there is likely an underlying problem.
 Use your advanced communication skills to identify and solve these problems before they erode your relationship away.

 Constant arguing doesn't have to be the theme of your relationship.
-If you are feeling constant resentment or anger for your partner, this can be difficult to refrain from.
+If you feel constant resentment or anger for your partner, this can be not easy to refrain from.
 Remember that speaking with respect and love to your partner will be the easiest and best way to solve problems, no matter what they are.
 If you can get on the same page in this department, you will save yourself a lot of grief later down the line.
 Additionally, you will be protecting your relationship from what causes divorce.

 Lack Of Intimacy